osamaishtiaq/osamaishtiaq.github.io/README.md

 * Developed spatial projections and calculations services that power the backend of F4Tech System.
 * Developed ArcGIS Rest communication library from scratch and open sourced it.
 [ArcGIS-Rest-DotNet](https://github.com/osamaishtiaq/arcgis-rest-dotnet)

 **RnB Subscription Build your box application**
 * Build your subscription and get your RollinNBowlin products delivered at home at your desired monthly/weekly plan
 * Custom developed with Shopify Ecommerce, liquid templates, integrated Shopify admin API, stripes subscription and Hangfire jobs for order renewal and email notifications

+**Multiprac Infection Contraol - Ocean Health Systems**
+* Worked on adding new features into the system for importing practitioners and registeration into national records
+* Responsible for maintaining all deployed instances and working on feature requests
+* Worked on updating code as per OpenEHR specifications and also updating SOAP requests, authentication strategies and certificates

 **Troopsie Grocery Delivery**
 * Multi vendor and Multi store Ecommerce website built using React.js and Shopify Backend